 More than half of Detroit households with children under 18 participated in Michigan’s Food Assistance Program, previously known as food stamps.
 (Source: Data Driven Detroit)

-Our ProgramOur yoga-based approach is anchored by a weekly theme and unique 1-hour formula, which is predictable and repeatable.
-We follow the same schedule on a visual board each week: Warm-Up, Breathing, Intro, Off the Mat, Nutrition, Yoga, Relaxation, and Review.
+Our ProgramOur yoga-based approach is anchored by a weekly theme and unique 1-hour formula.
+We follow the same schedule each week: Introduction, Breathing, Yoga, Relaxation, Nutrition, and Review.
 Our formula is designed for optimum retention and participation from our students.

 Transforming the lives of Children — and counting!